telerik/ajax-docs/knowledge-base/common-capture-issues-with-fiddler-jam.md

 ### Security

 Fiddler Jam is a Chrome extension tool that can capture the ongoing tab activity and generate links with the captured activity logs.
 With such functionality, a particular set of security is added as functionality to Fiddler Jam to protect its users' privacy and allow you to share logs with some information being entirely stripped.
-You can find more information on the topic in [Fiddler Jam Secuirty](https://docs.telerik.com/fiddler-jam/security).
+You can find more information on the topic in [Fiddler Jam Security](https://docs.telerik.com/fiddler-jam/security) article.

 ## Installing Fiddler Jam